Directors’ Only Series: Guiding the Movement into Tomorrow

 4. Strategic Reboot: Adapting Your Plan in an Ever-Changing World

 As our environment continues to be impacted by external factors both seen and unseen, credit unions must rethink their organizational structure, the way they deliver services, the products they offer, their relationship with members, and their role in the community.
-In this session, hear from several leading credit union experts in the strategic planning space.
+In this session, hear from Dr. Robert Eyler, a leading credit union expert in the strategic planning space.
 Learn about changing market segments, the new workplace environment, increased use of new technologies, and a sustainable value proposition that helps the community and the planet.

 5. Maximizing Board Effectiveness